Killing the perennial lies in the EU-Turkey relationship

 The EU, as a values-based community, insists on high standards for all those aspiring to join.
 Turkey needs to take the EU’s expectations on human rights and governance seriously and draw back from confrontational language.
 Earning brownies in Turkish domestic politics should not come at the expense of European aspirations.
 But the EU has long been infected by an anti-Turkey lobby whose skepticism has curtailed Europe’s genuine engagement with and understanding of Turkey and its socio-political trajectory.

 Given that the Ankara-Brussels relationship can no longer continue in its current form, upcoming meetings between the two sides should focus on what is possible now and how to achieve it.
 They must build a mutually beneficial and respectful relationship outside of the context of the painstakingly slow accession negotiations that poison the partnership and obscure meaningful progress.

 Ascribing blame for the tension and mistrust that characterizes this relationship is futile.
 The challenge now is to find creative ways to continue towards integration, collaboration, convergence and common values, a path commenced more than half a century ago.
 Security, immigration, trade and investment, conflict resolution and energy security are the vital ingredients of this relationship.
 A discourse control mechanism should be implemented on both sides to avoid sparking fresh tension.

 But in building this new perspective over the next few decades, Brussels can no longer continue its humiliation of Turkey by maintaining the carrot of membership, which has lost its attraction among Turks, when all some EU states and politicians want to do is beat Turkey with a stick without offering “win-win” propositions.

-* Mehmet Öğütçü, a former Turkish and OECD diplomat, is chairman of the Global Resources Partnership, a U.K.-based boutique energy investment and geopolitical advisory consultancy.
+* Mehmet Öğütçü, a former Turkish and OECD diplomat, is chairman of the Global Resources Partners, a U.K.-based boutique energy investment and geopolitical advisory consultancy.